White Rice (100 G) and Beef Stew Meat (100 G)

 Portion Control

-Drink water throughout your meal to aid in digestion and prevent rapid glucose absorption.
+Drink plenty of water with your meal to aid digestion and reduce the impact on blood sugar levels.

 Find Glucose response for your favourite foods